 - Not taking into account the impact of the normal expected weather conditions.
 Wind, extreme heat, freezing temperatures, and rain can severely impact productivity and progress.
 The schedule should allow for the normal weather conditions which occur at that particular time in that region.

 - Allowing insufficient time for procurement and manufacturing lead times.
 Sometimes additional time needs to be allowed for the design of these items, design approval, drawing preparation and drawing approval.
 Some items could take weeks or even months to procure.

 - Failure to take account of the impact of adjacent structures on the schedule – these impacts include cutting off access while the structure is being constructed, or structures that must be completed first because they are deeper or impact the structure in other ways.
-It could also include how access scaffolding or cranes on one structure impacts the neighbouring structure.
+It could also include how access scaffolding or cranes on one structure impact the neighboring structure.
 Service and utility trenches, in particular, can have a major impact, particularly if they are deeper than structures, or pass underneath, or need to be connected to the structure.

 - Disregarding contractual completion dates.
 This seems obvious but is sometimes ignored.

 - Not allowing time for commissioning.
 Commissioning of some facilities can be lengthy and complex and depend on various sections of the work to be complete, as well as the completion and connection of the utilities.

 - Not including all the requirements to have an operational facility – which may include connections of utilities such as power, water, and gas.
 It also includes obtaining all permits and permissions.

 - Not allowing for inspections and testing.
 These tests could delay the progress of the construction.
 In addition, the facility may not be occupied or used if the test results aren’t available or various approvals haven’t been obtained.